-Click the check-box available in front of the 1st audio stream to receive the corresponding audio stream.
-By default, only the first audio stream is selected.
+Check the check-box of the first audio input stream to activate the corresponding receiver and receive the audio input stream.
+By default, the check box is unchecked.

-A check-box is displayed in front of an audio stream only if the preceding audio stream has been selected.
+A check-box is displayed in front of an audio stream only if the check box of the preceding audio stream has been checked.